Skip to main content

 }

-// Resume from the last saved checkpoint
+// Resume from the last completed node

 const resumed = await graph.resume(runId);